go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `ALLOW_GRACEFUL_RESTARTS`: **true**: Perform a graceful restart on SIGHUP
 - `GRACEFUL_HAMMER_TIME`: **60s**: After a restart the parent process will stop accepting new connections and will allow requests to finish before stopping.
 Shutdown will be forced if it takes longer than this time.
 - `STARTUP_TIMEOUT`: **0**: Shutsdown the server if startup takes longer than the provided time.
 On Windows setting this sends a waithint to the SVC host to tell the SVC host startup may take some time.
 Please note startup is determined by the opening of the listeners - HTTP/HTTPS/SSH.
 Indexers may take longer to startup and can have their own timeouts.

+[^1]: Gitea's initial configuration form will not work correctly with `STATIC_URL_PREFIX` enabled.
+Use this option only after successfully deploying Gitea and initializing the database.

 ## Database (`database`)